 Hello from Francesca Capaldi Burgess

 Several years ago I pursued a childhood dream and joined a creative writing class.
 It opened many doors for me and since then I’ve had lots of short stories and a serial published in women’s magazines both in the UK and abroad, as well as being placed in a number of national competitions.
 My stories have also been included in three anthologies.
 I belong to the Romantic Novelists’ Association and the Society of Women Writers and Journalists.
 I’m currently working on an historical novel, but have also written seven contemporary ones.
-On December 21st this year, I have a Christmas-themed My Weekly Pocket Novel being published.
+In December 2018, I had a Christmas-themed My Weekly Pocket Novel published called Danger for Daisy.
 A history graduate and former teacher, I live in Kent with my husband and one of my four children.

 Read our profiles and look at what we have to say and please post a comment.